Course code: TAM322

-The subject gives advanced knowledge of two important areas for congregational leadership focusing on growth and change: Theories of church growth and change related to Missional ministry, and Theories on leading change and motivating others for change and growth in contexts.
+The subject gives advanced knowledge of two important areas for congregational leadership focusing on growth and change: Theories of church growth and change related to missional ministry, and theories on leading change and motivating others for change and growth in context.
 The subject thus takes both and insider's and an outsider's view of congregational leadership, as these two areas are seen together, highlighting their mutual influence and relevance to each other.
-To help this reflective process, the subject also draws on cultural-analytic perspectives on the changing role of the church, and particularly how traditional churches in the West relates to the tension between the church as worshiping, gathered assembly and the church as folk church, walking along side people`s "life experiences" captured in the church`s rites of passage – baptism, confirmation, marriage, funeral services.
+To help this reflective process, the subject also draws on cultural-analytic perspectives on the changing role of the church, and particularly how traditional churches in the West relates to the tension between the church as worshiping, gathered assembly and the church as folk church, walking along side people`s "life experiences" captured in the church`s rites of passage, baptism, confirmation, marriage, and funeral services.

 The students are trained to reflect critically and constructively on their own context and background to prepare them for leading congregational growth and change in the present and in the future.

-Central topics also include: Analyzing the context for leadership, Leading change and growth in contexts : in organizations, in society, and in the church, Emerging leadership roles, theological argumentation, disruptive leadership, volunteers, and collaborative ministry.
+Central topics also include: Analyzing the context for leadership, Leading change and growth in contexts : in organizations, in society, and in the church, Emerging leadership roles, theological argumentation, disruptive leadership and theological communication and rhetoric in times of change and crisis, working with volunteers, and collaborative ministry.

 Teaching and learning methods

-Two weeklong learning sessions on campus comprised of lectures, group-seminars, and case-based classes.
+Two learning sessions on campus comprised of lectures, group-seminars, and case-based classes.

 Participation in an online learning-program stretching over eight weeks before and between the learning sessions.
 Each week is comprised of at least one video-lecture, self study of syllabus related to the week's topic, online office hour (a live-chat with a lecturer), and a small assignment (coursework requirement).

 - 80% attendance at the learning session is a requirement.
 (Alternative assignments will be provided for students prohibited from attending).